 Sun-dried tomatoes are an delicious alternative to olives.
 They are high in vitamin C and lycopene, with minimal sodium and fat.
 They are usually packed in heart-healthy olive oil.
 Try some on a pizza or salad topped with a creamy tomato dressing.
 For a treat to eat by itself, grab a whole tomato or some red, green or yellow bell peppers.
 Tempt your kids with a creamy ranch dip.
 Garbanzo beans, sometimes called chick peas, are excellent in salads topped with creamy balsamic dressing and soups.
 When ground into hummus, they are a delicious snack food.
 Try with heart-healthy whole grain crackers or whole wheat pita bread.
 Some hummus is made with chick peas and olives, a good way to get your nutrition without eating a whole olive.

 Capers are also excellent substitutes for green olives.
 They have a similar salty tartness and although not very good eaten alone, they are a tasty addition to pizzas and salads or on crackers with low-fat cream cheese.
-For a kid-friendly caper snack, flavor the cream cheese with a ranch-flavored dry mix.
+For a crowd-pleasing caper snack, flavor the cream cheese with a ranch-flavored dry mix.
 Spread it on some whole grain crackers and top with the capers.
 Capers are packed with vitamins and also have a high fiber content.
 If the capers come in salty water, rinse them before adding them to your recipes to lower the sodium level.
 Add pickled peppers to your vegetable appetizer tray.
 Peppers come in a jar and can be eaten by themselves or added to sandwiches and creamy dips.
 Peppers are rich in Vitamins A, C and E.

 Green olives are harvested before they ripen and are therefore the hardest and most bitter olive.
 If you want to get the healthy benefits of olives but don't like the green variety, try different varieties of olives.
 Black olives, like Kalamatas, are harvested after they ripen.
 Try a snack of 20 Kalamata olives.
 It's less than 100 calories and provides iron, vitamin E, fiber and heart-healthy fats.